Why This Recipe Works

 This mysterious chocolate-swirled cake is delicious, despite not being particularly fluffy.

 Confectioners' sugar, for dusting

-In a large bowl, cream together the cream cheese, butter, and shortening with an electric mixer on medium-high speed until light and fluffy, about 5 minutes.
-In a smaller bowl, combine the flour, baking powder, and salt.
-Add the flour mixture to the creamed mixture and mix on low speed until blended - it will be very thick.
+In a large bowl, cream together cream cheese, butter, and shortening with an electric mixer on medium-high speed until light and fluffy, about 5 minutes.
+In a smaller bowl, combine flour, baking powder, and salt.
+Add flour mixture to creamed mixture and mix on low speed until blended - it will be very thick.

-Gradually add 1 cup of the sugar and the eggs, one at a time, beating well after each addition.
-Add the vanilla and the remaining 1 cup sugar and continue beating, scraping down the sides of the bowl once or twice, until the batter is smooth.
+Gradually add 1 cup of sugar and eggs, one at a time, beating well after each addition.
+Add vanilla and remaining 1 cup sugar and continue beating, scraping down sides of bowl once or twice, until batter is smooth.

-Pour half of the mixture into the prepared pan.
-Top with the melted chocolate and swirl a knife through the batter to marble it.
-Top with the remaining batter.
+Pour half of mixture into prepared pan.
+Top with melted chocolate and swirl a knife through the batter to marble it.
+Top with remaining batter.

 Bake for 60 to 65 minutes, or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack for 15 minutes.
-Invert the cake onto a platter and cool completely.
-Before serving, dust with a generous amount of confectioner's sugar.
+Invert cake onto a platter and cool completely.
+Before serving, dust with a generous amount of confectioners' sugar.

 |Nutrition Facts (per serving)|